Sikandar Sultan Raja: Career and education

-Raja was born in a village near Bhera in district Sargodha.
-He got his earlier education from government school Bhera after which he joined Cadet College Hasan Abdal where he completed FSc.
+Raja was born in a village near Bhera in district Sargodha, Punjab, Pakistan.
+He got his earlier education from Government School, Bhera after which he joined Cadet College Hasan Abdal where he completed FSc.
 Post high-school, he got admission to Nishtar Medical College, Multan, where he studied for four years.
-In the final year of MBBS, he migrated to King Edward Medical College and graduated with a bachelor's degree in Medicine.
+In the final year of MBBS, he migrated to King Edward Medical College and graduated with a bachelor's degree in medicine.
 He also did LLB from Punjab University Law College.
 He was then inducted into the Pakistan Administrative Service; his first post was Assistant Commissioner Islamabad in 1989.

-Raja has been Deputy Commissioner Islamabad and Punjab's provincial Secretary of Communications & Works (C&W), Services and General Administration (S&GAD), and Local Government before briefly serving as ACS (G) in Punjab.
+Raja has served as Deputy Commissioner Islamabad and Punjab's provincial Secretary of Communications & Works (C&W), Services and General Administration (S&GAD), and Local Government before briefly serving as ACS (G) in Punjab.
 He has also served as Chief Secretary for the provinces of Gilgit Baltistan as well as Azad Jammu Kashmir.
 He remained as Director General Immigration and Passport under the administration of Prime Minister Nawaz Sharif.

 Raja was promoted to the rank of Federal Secretary in 2017.
 He was Secretary Petroleum from April 2017 till August 2018.
 In November 2018, Prime Minister Imran Khan appointed Raja as the Railways Secretary of Pakistan and Chairman Pakistan Railways.
 He served as Railways Secretary and Chairman Pakistan Railways until December 2019.

 In January 2020, Imran Khan appointed him to the post of Chief Election Commissioner of Pakistan (CEC) on the recommendation of Sheikh Rasheed, and then army chief, Qamar Bajwa.
 He is the first career bureaucrat to be appointed to the role of CEC, after a relevant amendment was made in Election Act (2017).
 Conventionally, this post has been held by judges of the country's superior judiciary since the passage of the 1973 constitution.

-Allegations and Controversies
+Allegations and controversies

 Impartiality

 Sikandar Sultan Raja is alleged to have shown lack of impartiality in the election process.
 The Punjab Assembly on 31 July 2022 passed a resolution against him and demanded his resignation as the chief of the Election Commission of Pakistan (ECP).